 Little Earth Strong, 2016

 Little Earth Strong is a gameful health intervention program where youth are superheroes who activate gifts based on the Seven Teachings by completing powerup challenges.
-Elizabeth LaPensée designed and created art for the gameful program in partnership with the Research for Indigenous Community Health Center at the University of Minnesota and Little Earth United Tribes.
+Elizabeth LaPensée designed and created art for the gameful program in partnership with the Research for Indigenous Community Health Center and Little Earth United Tribes.

 Designer & Programmer Inspired by the art of Steven Paul Judd with design and programming by Elizabeth LaPensée and music by Trevino Brings Plenty, Invaders for web and mobile is a play on the classic arcade game Space Invaders.
 Curated by Babycastles and SAW Gallery.
 Shown at imagineNATIVE Film + Media Arts Festival 2015, Indie Revolution Expo 2016, Digital Games Research Association + Foundations of Digital Games Conference 2016, and IndieCade 2016.

 Ninagamomin ji-nanaandawi'iwe, 2015

 Designer, Artist & Programmer Ninagamomin ji-nanaandawi'iwe (We Sing for Healing) is a musical choose-your-own adventure text game for web with design, art, and programming by Elizabeth LaPensée and music by Exquisite Ghost.
 Shown at imagineNATIVE Film + Media Arts Festival 2015.
 Curated by Planet IndigenUS 2015 and SAW Gallery.